-Recent press has painted a picture of doom and gloom regarding property prices.
+Recent press has painted a picture of doom and gloom regarding property prices rising.
 Some forecasters have predicted falls up to 40% in property prices.
 Mortgage broker What If We Finance believes these predictions are slightly exaggerated.
 Property prices are set to rise again.

 Property prices have stabilised or fallen slightly but there are multiple segments in the property market and each segment is experiencing different levels of growth.

-Research by the Domain Group is predicting in 2019 property prices will stabilise and in the later half of the year begin to rise again.
+Research by the Domain Group is predicting at 2019 property prices will stabilise and in the later half of the year begin to rise again.

 Melbourne property prices are expected to grow around 4% on average after some of the largest falls in years.
 Remember we did have years of very strong growth.

-The re-emergence of first home buyers, continued population growth and expected wage growth will translate to greater support of property prices.
+The re-emergence of first home buyers’ continued population growth and expected wage growth will translate to greater support of property prices rising.